 - Tufts University Campus Biodiversity Assessment showcases results from “an initial inventory of the wildlife and species present, with emphasis on identifying potentially rare or threatened birds, amphibians, reptile and mammal species in addition to their suitable habitats.
 This allowed for researchers, campus administrators, and community members to interactively visualize the locations of these species, and understand best practices for sustaining wildlife and suitable habitats throughout the Grafton Campus.”

-- Oregon State University’s HJ Andrews Experimental Forest Dashboard shows real-time data from 125 different environmental sensors.
+- Updated!
+Oregon State University’s HJ Andrews Experimental Forest Dashboard shows real-time data from 125 different environmental sensors, as well as real-time web-cams.
 Related blog post.

 - Field studies of the 2013 Current Creek Fire in Lake Clark National Park, Alaska.